 Here’s an example.

-Images in Facebook ads are not “one size fits all.”
+Images in real estate Facebook ads are not “one size fits all.”
 Each goal has its own specific proportions that Facebook recommends:

 We’ve already covered a number of ads that feature properties themselves.
 But don’t stop with the traditional fare.
 Instead, experiment with unique imagery like these examples of organic real-estate posts that went viral:

 Step 3: Write attention-grabbing copy